 - You can program a Station Lock button on a system phone.
 A button with lights is recommended, so the user can quickly determine whether or not the extension is locked. - Users can enter a different code each time they lock their extension. - A user at a locked extension can make intercom calls and can receive intercom and outside calls.

-(See Figure 2-3 on page 2-23 for the location of special programming buttons such as s and e on system phones.)
+(See Figure 2-3 on page 2-21 for the location of special programming buttons such as System Program) and Enter) on system phones.)

 To program a Station Lock button: